Traps to Developers

 -

 NaN.
 Floating point NaN is not equal to any number including itself.
-NaN always give false in comarision.
-Computing on NaN usually gives NaN.
+NaN == NaN is always false (even if the bits are same).
+NaN != NaN is always true.
+Computing on NaN usually gives NaN (it can "contaminate" computation).

 -